OTR-21 Tochka

 The OTR-21 forward deployment to East Germany began in 1981, replacing the earlier Luna-M series of unguided artillery rockets.
+The system was scheduled to be decommissioned by the Russian Armed Forces in 2020 in favour of the 9K720 Iskander, but they have been observed in use against Ukrainian targets during the Russian invasion of Ukraine.

 Description

 The OTR-21 is a mobile missile launch system, designed to be deployed along with other land combat units on the battlefield.
 While the 9K52 Luna-M is large and relatively inaccurate, the OTR-21 is much smaller.
 The missile itself can be used for precise strikes on enemy tactical targets, such as control posts, bridges, storage facilities, troop concentrations and airfields.
 The fragmentation warhead can be replaced with a nuclear, biological or chemical warhead.
 The solid propellant makes the missile easy to maintain and deploy.

 OTR-21 units are usually managed in a brigade structure.
-There are 18 launchers in a brigade; each launcher is provided with two or three missiles.
+There are 18 launchers in a brigade.
+Each launcher is provided with two or three missiles.

-The vehicle is completely amphibious, with a maximum road speed of 60 km/h and 8 km/h in water.
+The vehicle is amphibious, with a maximum road speed of 60 km/h and 8 km/h in water.
 The vehicle is NBC-protected.
 The system began development in 1968.
 Three variants were developed.

 Tochka

-The initial version, Tochka (NATO reporting name Scarab A) entered service with the Soviet Army in 1975.
+The initial version, Tochka, NATO reporting name Scarab A, entered service with the Soviet Army in 1975.
 It carried one of four types of warhead: